Drummingcoder/thetrazemaze/README.md

 - More levels

 Timeline:
-Organize code and comments, fix as many bugs as possible, add enemies and guns, add level 2 and 3, add Settings menu, add Upgrades menu, etc.
+Organize code and comments, fix as many bugs as possible, add enemies and guns, add level 2 and 3, add Settings menu, add Upgrades menu, add Pause menu, etc.